-Oxford Home Schooling is pleased to offer home educated students a new suite of IGCSE courses.
-These have been especially designed and developed to serve the needs of home schooling students aiming to obtain qualifications that will enable them to progress to A Level, apply for vocational courses, or enter the wider world of work.
+Oxford Home Schooling’s suite of IGCSE courses have been especially designed and developed to serve the needs of home schooling students aiming to obtain qualifications that will enable them to progress to A Level, apply for vocational courses, or enter the wider world of work.
 IGCSEs provide excellent preparation for the next stage in education.

 The International General Certificate of Secondary Education (IGCSE) offers a broad curriculum that develops students’ skills, thinking and knowledge.